vortexmakes/RKH/doc/readme.txt

 For example, the structure MYEVT_T derived from the base structure RKHEVT_T by embedding the RKHEVT_T instance as the first member of MYEVT_T.
+See also, \ref qref7 section for more information.

 \code
 typedef struct